Who We Are

 “IT’S VERY ENCOURAGING TO SEE YOUNG ACTORS FOUNDING THEIR OWN COMPANY AND CREATING SOME TRULY ORIGINAL, FINE QUALITY WORK” – Susan Elkin, The Stage

 Filskit Theatre was founded in 2009 by Katy Costigan, Victoria Dyson and Sarah Shephard.
-We were brought together over a shared interest in combing physical performance with multimedia technology to create magical, thought provoking theatre for young audiences.
+We were brought together over a shared interest in combining physical performance with multimedia technology to create magical, thought provoking theatre for young audiences.

 At the heart of our work is our interest in technology and how it can be used as a device to immerse young audiences in the world of a story.
 We work with projectors big and small to create a rich visual language that is engaging and accessible.
 We feel passionately about the importance of giving each child the opportunity to experience high quality creative activity whether it be in a theatre, school or community setting.